8. Archiving research data#

 Max Planck Digital Library: data sets up to 500GB, use of Keeper for Archival (see Keeper).
 Recommendation for data sets below 500GB.

 GWDG Archival service: no space limit.
 Recommendation for larger data sets.
-See Section The GWDG Archival service for further details.
+See the specific section in this document for further details.

 Max Planck Compute & Data Facility (MPCDF): no space limit.
 Expected file sizes between 1GB and 1TB.
 Recommended for data that is already stored at the MPCDF.